BurkhardHeim/cvsToWx/README.md

   ![alt tag](https://github.com/CBroemse/csvToWx/blob/master/MQ3mixVal_Val_SimuVals.png)

-  As it turns out the input vals in MQ3 do resemble the original function picMQ3, here plotted with the original input data. but is not 'atuned' to the original vals by 'atuned' i mean that the y1 and y2 values of one of the functions
+ As it turns out the input vals in MQ3 do resemble the original function picMQ3, here plotted with the original input data. but is not 'attuned' to the original vals by 'attuned' i mean that the y1 and y2 values of the interval of one function selected for plotting, should be really close to the (y1..y2 ...interval) of another of these functions.

   ##### e.g Patternfile.hs :1723 in OsZilloskop1
-  "selected for plotting, should be really close to the y1..y2..interval of another of these functions."

   One value of the function close to zero is estimated :
   Such as the simuVals y1 y2 interval relate to the realVals y1 y2 interval as above.